operator-framework/operator-registry/alpha/template/semver/README.md

 Since a `catalog template` is identified as an input schema which may be processed to generate a valid FBC, we can define a `semver template` as a schema which uses channel conventions to facilitate the auto-generation of channels along `semver` delimiters.

-[**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org) when using semver, it cannot be used in any bundle included in the `semver template` and will result in a fatal error.]
+[**DISCLAIMER:** since version build metadata [MUST be ignored when determining version precedence](https://semver.org) when using semver, rendering the template will result in an error if two bundles differ only by the build metadata.]

 ### Schema Goals
 The `semver template` must have: